 How often do you water raspberries in pots?

 Raspberries want the soil to be moist, but not overly wet, and that is especially the case when fruits are forming.
-Plants in containers do need more water than crops in the ground and regular monitoring is essential.
+Raspberry plants in containers do need more water than crops in the ground and regular monitoring is essential.